Howling II: ...Your Sister is a Werewolf

 THE BLU-RAY DISC

-The hefty chunk of special features on Scream Factory's Blu-ray provides plenty of background info on the production.
+The hefty chunk of special features on Scream Factory's Blu-ray provides a wealth of background info on the production.
 There are two audio commentaries and three interview segments, along with a 4-minute compilation of behind-the-scenes footage (shot on film and given a HiDef transfer), an attractively-presented stills gallery, the theatrical trailer, and both an alternate ending and opening--neither of which is much different from what you see in the final cut.
 The commentary with director Mora is the best of the supplements, as he's an engaging storyteller with plenty of bizarre anecdotes.
 The movie was shot behind the Iron Curtain in Czechoslovakia, and many of the extras and various crew members were Czech, creating some amusing miscommunication mishaps.
 Mora appears to have enjoyed making the movie very much, hardships and all, and is happy to talk about it in a way that is proud while fully acknowledging the silliness of it all.
 The other track consists of a 30-minute phone chat with composer Parsons, followed by an interview with editor Charles Bornstein.
 Parsons seems happy with the finished product, whereas Bornstein begins his interview by saying Howling II is one of the worst movies ever made.

 In the same vein, "A Monkey Phase" (15 mins., HD), the interview featurette with makeup artists Steve Johnson and Scott Wheeler, is cleverly edited to juxtapose the fond memories of Wheeler with the frankly condescending attitude of Johnson.
 Wheeler is carefully sensitive to the issues with costumes and makeup, never admitting that they're flat-out bad but speaking in a humble "we tried our best and we had fun" sort of way.
 Johnson, on the other hand, opens with a list of the much better movies he's worked on, as if to excuse the fact that he agreed to slum it on this one.
 He does have some outrageous stories, but his barely-disguised disdain is unpleasant.
 Also included are a fine sit-down with Reb Brown ("Leading Man" (14 mins., HD)) and a lovely one-on-one with Sybil Danning ("Queen of the Werewolves" (17 mins., HD)), who looks incredible in an outfit that could have come straight out of the movie.
 She loved playing the character and, despite her frustration over her passionate topless scene having been repeated seventeen times in the closing titles as a joke, says she would gladly bring the character back to life for several more sequels.
 Can someone please make this happen?

 As for the film itself, the 1.85:1, 1080p transfer is predictably handsome.
 The only real flaw is the visible dirt and scratches from the source print, but in general I personally have a hard time seeing details like that as a negative.
 The grain and specks of dirt are to me how a sleazy horror picture should be enjoyed, like crackling on a vinyl record.
 There are one or two scenes that look a little blown-out, though that could be due to the cinematography.
-In any case, the colours and contrast are very well done, miles above the prior muddy VHS and DVD releases.
+In any case, the colours and contrast are very well rendered, miles above the prior muddy VHS and DVD releases.
 The mono sound, offered in 2.0 DTS-HD MA, is wonderful, showcasing a careful layering of ambient noise and music that creates an immersive atmosphere, especially in the outdoor scenes.
 Chirping crickets and other nature noises are balanced nicely against the score and dialogue.
 The live music is properly loud and Lee's singular voice resonates powerfully, despite the absence of stereo.
 Note that the film bears the onscreen title of Howling II: ...Your Sister is a Werewolf here.